 They said beein' married to Johnny Faro is like ridin' a car with no brakes.
 I aid I like the ride, ladies.

-Composed by Alexander Borodin (posthumously 1890)
+Composed by Aleksandr Borodin

-Instrumental vversion heard during prison scene.
+Heard during pyramid scene and instrumental version heard during prison scene.
 See more